surfliner/surfliner-mirror/lark/EVENT_LOG.md

 # The Lark Event Log

-Lark's state is maintained by a single append-only event log.
+An excellent way to add visibility to what is happening within LARK service is through Event Logging.
+The fundamental concept is that every change to the state of Lark is encapsulated in an event object and stored sequentially.
 This document provides the abstract specification for that log, as well as some notes about its implementation.

-In principle, the full internal state of the application and its records can be reconstructed from the events on the log.
+In principle, the full internal state of the application and its records can be reconstructed from the events on the stream.

 ## Events